Tozarf/Vercel-Test---Video-Conference/README.md

 It should be called "origin".
 if nothing appears then write down:

-$ git remote add origin https://github.com/Quielo/R6VC.git
+$ git remote add origin {Repo url}

 Then "origin" should appear as your remote.
-Next we need to fetch the develop branch from the remote, and pair it with you local, so write:
+Next we need to fetch the QA branch from the remote, and pair it with your local, so write:

-$ git fetch origin develop
+$ git fetch origin QA

-$ git checkout develop
+$ git switch QA

 After you have done all this steps, try to add your name down below, then add and commit, and finally push to see if everything is working